Renegade4339/HDGreens/readme.md

 Loadout code: `kni`

 `Fire` - Throw balefireballs, costs 10 mana points per throw.\
 `Altfire` - Summon putti, costs 20 mana points.
+(Up to two can be spawned by the user in Deathmatch.)

 ## Baron of Hell Abilities